darren-dooley/cycode-bug-report/README.md

 ### Bug Report
-* This project is using `vite@4.5.2`, however, Cycode is incorrectly marking it us using version `4.4.9`.
+* This project is using `vite@4.5.2`, however, Cycode is incorrectly marking it as using version `4.4.9`.
 * This is because the scanner is not taking into account the override that is in the [./pnpm-workspace.yaml](https://github.com/darren-dooley/cycode-bug-report/blob/main/pnpm-workspace.yaml) file.
 ```
 overrides: